 A serial optimist, Bill is on a quest to help people make positive changes in their lives (and their animals’ lives).In addition to dogs, he is passionate about martial arts and its teachings, technology, nature, health, and history.
 He hopes that by sharing his experiences and knowledge, he will encourage others to find their sense of adventure.

-In addition to Urban Mushing, Bill raises money for BARCs and other animal welfare organizations.
+In addition to Urban Mushing, Bill raises money for animal welfare organizations.
 He is dedicated to helping animals in need and uses attention gained via WooFDriving to do so.